 It is no surprise then that 1 in 5 Nepalis have left the country to find work abroad, often in situations that make them extremely vulnerable to abuse, exploitation and bonded labour. ⊕ info

 For those that remain, opportunities are few and far between.
 The average worker makes less than $4/day and unemployment is above 40%.
-Human exploitation, including sex trafficking, exists within its borders and, while pervasive, especially affects lower castes, people living with disease, certain religious groups and women — who are often treated as second-rate humans.
+Exploitation, including sex trafficking, exists within its borders and, while pervasive, especially affects lower castes, people living with disease, certain religious groups and women — who are often treated as second-rate humans.

-Our products from Kathmandu, Nepal
+Our ethically made products from Kathmandu, Nepal